BhanuRathore21/Finsova-Payment-Aggrication-Dashboard/README.md

 }
 ```

-This access-token flow is documented in the uploaded Postman collection. fileciteturn2file0
+This access-token flow is documented in the uploaded Postman collection.

 ### 2. Create Wallet Load / Payment Order